 Head over to Bryant Park, where you can sit on the lawn and watch movies during the summer, or go ice skating during the winter.
 The iconic NY Public Library is conveniently located right across the street.
 If you’re hungry, check out the Burger Joint, located inside the Le Parker Meridien Hotel.

 Head to Lower Manhattan

-As quickly as possible – this is where all the action is: the trendiest restaurants and bars, hole-in-the-wall boutique shops, and best speakeasies, among other hidden gems!
+As quickly as possible – this is where all the action is: the trendiest restaurants, incredible rooftop bars, hole-in-the-wall boutique shops, and best speakeasies, among other hidden gems!
 Between Union Square, the West Village, East Village, SoHo, Tribeca, and Financial District, there is something for everyone, and this is where you’ll discover the best, off-the-beaten path spots in the city.

 There are so many options, but here are a few of my favorites:

 The Greenmarket (farmers market); Dylan’s Candy Bar (large collection of candy from around the world); ABC Kitchen (using fresh, organic, local ingredients); Dear Irving (cocktail parlor); 15 East (minimalist Japanese serving creative sushi & fish); and The City Bakery

 Walking tour/Christopher Park, Murray’s Cheese Shop, Magnolia Bakery, Barbuto (a Manhattan Staple renowned for its roast chicken); The Spotted Pig (British & Italian styled meals); Po (traditional Italian); Grom (Best Desert Bar in NYC)